Graph-enabled Reinforcement Learning for Time Series Forecasting with Adaptive Intelligence: Introduction

 \section{Introduction}

-Machine learning (ML) applications in healthcare drive towards automation of clinician tasks, enhance their capabilities and access to patient care~\cite{Zhang2022}.
-The research community widely adopts advanced ML mechanisms such as Federated Learning due to their ability to maintain data privacy while building robust state-of-the-art server models~\cite{shaik2022fedstack}.
-Another ML mechanism Reinforcement Learning(RL) has shown great success in enhancing the prediction performance~\cite{gaoreinforcement} and can assist in sequential decision-making tasks~\cite{forman2019can}.
-One of the most important applications of RL in dynamic environments is in the control of autonomous systems, such as robots and drones.
-These systems must be able to navigate and interact with their environment in real time, and RL can be used to train them to make optimal decisions based on sensor data.
-For example, RL can be used to train a robot to navigate through a cluttered environment, or a drone to fly in a safe and efficient manner.
+The emergence of Machine Learning (ML) in healthcare signifies a paradigm shift towards automating clinician tasks and augmenting patient care capabilities~\cite{Zhang2022}.
+Amidst the evolving ML landscape, Federated Learning has gained traction for preserving data privacy while constructing sophisticated server models~\cite{shaik2022fedstack}.
+Reinforcement Learning (RL), another ML strategy, has demonstrated substantial improvements in prediction performance and decision-making tasks~\cite{gaoreinforcement, forman2019can}.
+RL's application is particularly noteworthy in controlling autonomous systems, such as robots and drones, training them to make optimal decisions in real-time based on environmental sensor data.